2011 Albanian local elections

 The Albanian local elections of 2011 took place on 8 May 2011 in Albania.
 Electors were asked to elect their municipality's mayor, municipal council members, municipal unit mayor, and municipal unit members.
 The elections were administrated by the Central Election Commission of Albania.
 Only 9 of the 384 winning candidates were women.

 Parties and coalitions

 The two coalitions taking part in the 2011 local elections were the Coalition of the Citizen (Aleanca për Qytetarin) formed by the Democratic Party of Albania and Coalition for the Future (Aleanca për të Ardhmen) formed by the Socialist Party of Albania.

 Process

 In total, 7882 voting centers in the country opened at 7:00 am and closed at 8:00 pm.
 The voter turnout countrywide was about 50.9%.

 Tirana election

 Polls

-The Socialist Party-led Coalition of the Future published a poll that predicted the electoral victory of Edi Rama in Tiranë, while TV Klan, an Albanian private channel published a poll of the Gani Bobi Institute predicting a victory of Lulzim Basha.
+The Socialist Party-led Coalition of the Future published a poll that predicted the electoral victory of Edi Rama in Tirana, while TV Klan, an Albanian private channel published a poll of the Gani Bobi Institute predicting a victory of Lulzim Basha.